HongleiXie/hongleixie.github.io/_posts/2020-07-28-deploy-model-flask.md

 date: 2020-07-28
 ---

 <span class="dropcap">I</span>n this tutorial, I will show you step-by-step how to build a web application with Flask from a pre-trained toy ML classification model built offline and then containerize the application using Docker.
+You can find the project page [here](https://github.com/HongleiXie/breast-cancer-API/).

-## Big picture
+### Big picture
-Assume you are tasked to predict the the diagnosis of breast tissues (**M** = malignant, **B** = benign) based on the characteristics of the cell nuclei present in the image of a fine needle aspirate (FNA) of a breast mass.
+Assume you are tasked to predict the diagnosis of breast tissues (**M** = malignant, **B** = benign) based on the characteristics of the cell nuclei present in the image of a fine needle aspirate (FNA) of a breast mass.
 It's a very easy binary classification task so we just use this toy example to illustrate the end-to-end ML model life cycle, with the focus on model deployment.
 Data Scientists usually start with exploring the dataset in a notebook environment as the interactive nature greatly speeds up the prototyping and exploration.
 After a number of iterations, we are finally happy with the model and save it in the disk.
 Now the remaining problem is how to make the pre-trained model useful to the end-point users? i.e. the clinicians who have a new set of characteristics of the image and they want to know how whether the corresponding breast tissue is malignant or benign.
 They don't work with Python or ML so let's take them to a web application where they simply fill in the forms and get the prediction at their fingertips.
-## Model training
+### Model training
 Model training usually happens offline with the exception of some online learning system such as Reinforcement Learning.
 In this tutorial, I will skip the process how I reached to the final model since it's not the focus of this tutorial.
 Instead, what's really matters is the model pipeline which is shown below.
 BTW, in the latest `scikit-learn >= 0.21` we are able to visualize the pipeline object in diagram.
-I didn't go over the formal feature selection procedure for the sake of simplicity.
-I manually selected 4 features instead: `['radius_mean', 'texture_mean', 'smoothness_mean', 'compactness_mean']`.
+I didn't go over the formal feature selection procedure for the sake of simplicity, instead, 4 features were manually selected.
 Check out the data exploration and other model details such as features importance [here](https://github.com/HongleiXie/breast-cancer-API/blob/master/application/model_offline_training.ipynb)

 <figure>
     <img src="{{ '/assets/img/20200728_pipe.png' | prepend: site.baseurl }}" alt="">
     <figcaption>Model pipeline</figcaption>
 </figure>

-### Building up the model pipeline
+#### Building up the model pipeline

 ```python
 import numpy as np